LedgerHQ/ragger/_sources/tutorial.rst.txt

 the "quit" button to the top left), all this code becomes deprecated.

-That's why ``Ragger`` mimics the Fatstacks SDK graphics library and provides :term:`Layout` and :term:`Use Case` (:term:`Page` will also come soon) classes that keep track of every interactive screen elements and expose meaningful method to interact with them.
+That's why ``Ragger`` mimics the Stax SDK graphics library and provides :term:`Layout` and :term:`Use Case` (:term:`Page` will also come soon) classes that keep track of every interactive screen elements and expose meaningful method to interact with them.